le-huynh/writing_journal_article_in_rmarkdown/README.md

 	| |- manuscript.docx	# docx version of *.Rmd file
 	| |- my_header.tex	# LaTeX header file to format pdf version of manuscript
 	| |- bibliography.bib	# BibTeX formatted references
-	| |- XXXX.csl		# csl file to format references for journal XXX
+	| |- XXXX.csl		# csl file to format references for jour nal XXX
 	| |- *.Rmd		# child documents
-	| +- other files	# used to export .Rmd file to .pdf file
+	| +- other files	# optional files utilized for exporting the .Rmd file to a .pdf format (safe for deletion)
 	|
 	|- data			# raw and primary data, are not changed once created
 	| |- raw/		# raw data, will not be altered